Multipartite correlation measures and framework for multipartite quantum resources theory: A framework of multipartite quantum resource theory

 \section{A framework of multipartite quantum resource theory}

-In this section, we revisit the three basic elements required for multipartite quantum resource theory: free states, free operations, and true measures of multipartite resource, aiming to establish a more precise framework of MQC resource theory.
+In this section, we revisit the three basic elements required for multipartite quantum resource theory: free states, free operations, and true measures of multipartite resource, aiming to establish a more precise framework of MQC resource theory suitable to many-body systems.